 ShopBase Review: Features

-In eCommerce, if you do not have a responsive and attractive online presence, you will lose the race.
-You must always have a fast, attractive, and mobile-friendly storefront to boost your sales.
+In eCommerce, if you do not have a responsive and attractive online presence, you are going to lose the race.
+You need a fast, responsive, and attractive storefront to boost your sales.

-With its quick setup process, even a beginner can build a mobile-optimized storefront.
-You can choose one of the ShopBase templates available for free.
+The quick setup process lets anyone design a ShopBase storefront in a few minutes.
+You can choose any of the attractive and optimized ShopBase templates for free.